Good Luck Finding Your Way Out of These Elaborate Corn Mazes

 Nelson’s Pumpkin Patch, Emerado, North Dakota

-In operation since 1880, Nelson’s Pumpkin Patch recently unveiled their 2022 corn maze, titled “We Are Kind of A Pig Deal,” spread over 10 acres.
-In addition to a kind of haunted house experience called the “Gruesome Granary,” there’s also a corn cannon, where you can shoot off three cobs for a dollar, or step up your game at the more intimidating pumpkin blaster.
+In operation since 1880, Nelson’s Pumpkin Patch recently unveiled their 2023 corn maze, inspired by the North Dakota state logo and spread over 10 acres.
+In addition to a kind of haunted house experience called the “Gruesome Granary,” there’s also a Corn Cannon, where you can shoot off three cobs for a dollar, or step up your game at the more intimidating Pumpkin Blaster.
 You can also find a “Three Little Racing Pigs” straw maze designed for little corn maze explorers in training.
-The farm is open every day through October 29.
+The farm is open every day through October 27.

 Treinen Farm, Lodi, Wisconsin